Date: 12 Aug 1931

 Robert Wilson Guthrie Donald was murdered during a bank robbery on 12 August 1931 at the Kilbowie Road, Dumbarton branch of the Clydesdale Bank.

-He was a clerk at the Bank of Clydebank and was found unconscious behind the counter with his head battered in.
+He was a clerk at the Bank of Clydebank and was found unconscious behind the counter with his head battered in and having been shot.
 He died five minutes later.

 It was the practice to close the bank in the afternoon and take the takings to the head office.
 However, when he didn't arrive a man was sent to ascertain why and he was found dying on the floor with head injuries.